Scoopit/scoopit-embed-customization/README.md

 ## Advanced customization

 The embed generator let you define a fair amount of customization, but it may be necessary to go further.
-This is done with classing CSS rules on well identified classes used by the embed.
+This is done with custom CSS rules on well identified classes used by the embed.

 Example:
 ```html